Muddy "Mississippi" Waters – Live

-Muddy "Mississippi" Waters – Live is a live album by Muddy Waters.
-It was recorded during the tour to support Muddy Waters' album Hard Again and it features the same musicians, including James Cotton and Johnny Winter, who had produced the album.
+Muddy "Mississippi" Waters – Live is a live album by Muddy Waters, released in January 1979.
+It was recorded during the 1977–78 tour to support Muddy Waters' album Hard Again (1977) and features the same musicians, including James Cotton and Johnny Winter, who had produced the album.

 Critical reception

 Village Voice critic Robert Christgau wrote: "Age cannot wither nor Johnny Winter whelm the elan of this boyish man.
 It may not last forever, though—he really seems to mean 'Deep Down in Florida.'
 Sun shines every day, you can play in the sand with your wife, and maybe work on a slow one called 'Condominium Blues' in your spare time."